- A U.S. citizen

 If you move to another city or township, you must re-register.

-Locate your polling place by identifying the precinct you live in and checking with the village or townships clerk's office.
+Locate your polling place by identifying the precinct you live in and checking with the Township Clerk's Office.

-Present your voter registration card, which will be checked against the list of registered voters for the precinct.
+Present your identification, which will be checked against the list of registered voters for the precinct.

 You can obtain an absentee ballot by writing to the Southfield Township Clerk or appearing in person at the Township Office with the following information: